 1978 – 1982 John Kershaw Architects

-Through his devotion to add design, joy and value to all client projects, Ian has gained a loyal client group who rely on his ability as an experienced architect to deliver projects that surpass client objectives.
+Through his devotion to add design, joy and value to all client projects, with Gray Puksand he had gained a loyal client group who relied on his ability as an experienced architect to deliver projects that surpassed client objectives.

-He is actively involved in research in the retirement and lifestyle sectors, and champions the practice to ensure Gray Puksand becomes a thought leader in aged care and retirement living.
+He is actively involved in research in the retirement and aged care sectors, with the intent of becoming a thought leader in this field.

 Ian considers himself a “coalface” architect, the point of contact for clients, the one who formulates the brief, is involved in the design, and managing the project from inception through documentation, construction and beyond.